 I already have so many ideas flagged with post-it notes.
 And the best part is, I have most of the supplies on hand.

-Since summer is almost here, I thought I’d start with some concrete painted pots that come from the Parisian -Inspired Home Decor section of the book.
+Since summer is almost here, I thought I’d start with some concrete painted pots that come from the Parisian-Inspired Home Decor section of the book.
+Take some inexpensive terra cotta pots and paint them to look like concrete.
 An easy, inexpensive and fun project anyone can do!

 Concrete Painted Pots